waterproof jackets for men

 Buy Now

-LORO PIANA Haston Wool-Twill Hooded Jacket
+LORO PIANA Traveller Windmate Jacket

 Twill fabrics feature a diagonal channel, like you see on corduroy.
 They are hardwearing, versatile and good at hiding stains – making them the go-to fabric for work-wear.
-It took Loro Piana 20 years to develop its trademarked Storm System®, a treatment that’s applied to a special wool-twill to make the material completely waterproof, yet still soft and warm.
+It took Loro Piana 20 years to develop its trademarked Storm System, a treatment that’s applied to a special wool-twill to make the material completely waterproof, yet still soft and warm.
 If Loro Piana did rain jackets, essentially.

 Buy Now